Landlords sometimes decide to sell with their tenants still in the property.

 Most tenants still prefer the flexibility of renting than buying their own home.

-When a property is sold, the landlord or estate agent will want to arrange viewings to market the home.
-Tenants’ cooperation is required to provide access, but they have rights.
+When a property is up for sale, the landlord or estate agent will arrange viewings to market the home.
+Tenants’ should cooperate is to provide access, but they have rights.

 By law, landlords must give tenants at least 24 hours notice before entering the property.
-This applies in general and to conducting viewings.
-The notice must specify the exact time access is required.
+The notice must specify the exact time access is needed.

 If the visit is at short notice or unsuitable, tenants can: